mchopker/log-parse-agent/README.md

 ### Dependencies

-You would need golang 1.20 or above to build and run this program.
+You would need Golang 1.20 or above to build and run this program.

 ### Clone the project